jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> Linking to GEOS 3.9.1, GDAL 3.2.1, PROJ 7.2.1
 ```

-For this lesson we will need to read in a shapefile that depicts the boundaries of each neighborhood in San Francisco.
+For this chapter we will need to read in a shapefile that depicts the boundaries of each neighborhood in San Francisco.
 A shapefile is similar to a data.frame but has information on how to draw a geographic boundary such as a state.
 The way `sf` reads in the shapefiles is through the `st_read()` function.
 Our input inside the () is a string with the name of the ".shp" file we want to read in (since we are telling R to read a file on the computer rather than an object that exists, it needs to be in quotes).
 This shapefile contains neighborhoods in San Francisco so we'll call the object *sf_neighborhoods*.

 I downloaded this data from San Francisco's Open Data site [here](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Analysis-Neighborhoods/p5b7-5n3h), selecting the Shapefile format in the Export tab.
 If you do so yourself it'll give you a zip file with multiple files in there.
 This is normal with shapefiles, you will have multiple files and only read in the file with the ".shp" extension to R. We still **do** need all of the files and `st_read()` is using them even if not explicitly called.
 So make sure every file downloaded is in the same working directory as the .shp file.
 The files from this site had hard to read file names, so I relabeled them all as "san_francisco_neighborhoods" though that doesn't matter once it's read into R.